 As we’ll see in the section below, ecommerce conversion rate can have many variables that can impact on it, so it’s important to approach the testing of how to improve in a very structured way.

-What is the Shopify benchmark?
+What is the Shopify benchmark for conversion rate in 2021?
 According to Littledata.io, research in June 2019 showed that:

 From our perspective at Blend, our clients tend to have an average conversion rate of 3.4%.
 With that being said, one of our leading clients has seen conversion rates of over 25% during the launch period of new products.